 - A. Section includes: - 1.
 General requirements for single-phase and polyphase, general-purpose, horizontal, small and medium, squirrel-cage induction motors for use on ac power systems up to 600 V and installed at equipment manufacturer's factory or shipped separately by equipment manufacturer for field installation. - 2.
-Starters and disconnects for electric motors. - a.
-Refer also to Section 23 29 00 for Variable Frequency Motor Controllers. - 3.
+Starters and drive train accessories for electric motors. - 3.
 Electrical auxiliary components required for HVAC systems that are not specifically identified in "E" series Drawings or Division 26. - 4.
 Electrical wiring required for HVAC systems that is not specifically identified in "E" series Drawings or Division 26.

 - A. General: Submit all action submittals required by this Section concurrently. - B. Action Submittals: - 1.
 Product Data: For each type of product indicated, demonstrating compliance with all specified performance and construction characteristics. - C. Closeout Submittals: - 1.
-Installation, Operation, and Maintenance Data: For motors, drives, electrical power components, and heat trace include in operation and maintenance manuals.
+Installation, Operation, and Maintenance Data: For motors, drives, and electrical power components include in operation and maintenance manuals. - a.

-a.
 Wiring Diagrams: Employ competent technical aid to prepare composite wiring diagrams for field wiring of power, signal, and control wiring for all equipment and systems installed as part of the HVAC Work.
 Deliver diagrams to proper parties in time for roughing of conduit and equipment connections.
-Clearly indicate all items to be mounted or wired as part of Division 26.
+Clearly indicate all items to be mounted or wired as part of DIVISION 26.
 Include as built wiring diagrams in O&M manual.